Pylons/substanced/docs/audit.rst

     "${request.sdiapi.mgmt_path(context, 'auditstream-sse', _query={'all':'1'})}");

 The executing user will need to possess the ``sdi.view-auditstream`` permission against the context on which the view is invoked.
+Each event payload will contain detailed information about the audit event as a string which represents a JSON dictionary.